willsuan/curly-eureka/README.md

 ## cuHyperDual

-CUDA library for automatic differentiation on GPUs using **hyper-dual** and **multi-dual** numbers.
+Library for automatic differentiation on GPUs using **hyper-dual** and **multi-dual** numbers.
 This is a project I'm working on to help me learn CUDA.

 ## Features